PagerDuty AIOps Quickstart Guide

 Set up PagerDuty AIOps in 90 minutes

-A service is defined as a discrete piece of functionality owned by a single team.
-Creating better services helps our ML improve accuracy of triage context and Intelligent Alert Grouping.
-Refer to our Service Standards guide to learn more about how to correctly create services in PagerDuty.
+Create Better ServicesA service is defined as a discrete piece of functionality owned by a single team.
+Creating better services helps the ML model improve accuracy of triage context and Intelligent Alert Grouping.
+Refer to the Service Standards guide to learn more about how to correctly create services in PagerDuty.

 Operations Console (5 Minutes)

 Many organizations look for a centralized overview during incident response.
 The Operations Console is the best place to understand your operations' current state.
-It offers live visibility into incidents, and users can create customized views to triage and take immediate action on issues.
+It offers live visibility into incidents, and you can create customized views to triage and take immediate action on issues.

 The Operations Console offers:

-• Filters and Searches: Need to focus on a specific group of incidents?
-Leverage a configurable table and filter components (such as Services , Priority , Escalation Policy ) to create your refined view.
+- Filters and Searches: Need to focus on a specific group of incidents?
+Leverage a configurable table and filter components (such as Services, Priority, Escalation Policy) to create your refined view.

-• Customized and Shared Views: Want to see additional columns?
+- Customized and Shared Views: Want to see additional columns?
 Add, remove, and resize columns in the Operations Console to suit your needs.
 You can also share your view with your team members so everyone is working from a single source of truth in one centralized location.

-• Incident Actions: Need to run an incident workflow or add bulk notes?
+- Incident Actions: Need to run an incident workflow or add bulk notes?
 Take a variety of actions directly within the Operations Console to minimize your MTTA and MTTR.

 Automation and Orchestration (60 Minutes)